LSMeetei/MnMultimodal/README.md

 - Audio recording of the Manipuri text by the native speakers.

-A sample dataset of 100 samples is provided.
+A sample dataset is provided for reference.

 To acquire a copy of the dataset, please click the link below: